LJGarvie/playbook/README.md

 Since dxw was founded in 2008, a lot of things have become better.
 The Government Digital Service has changed the conversation about how and why services get built, and many are much better as a result.
 But the challenge facing the public sector is not one that any organisation could tackle alone.

 In addition to talented in-house teams who understand how to deliver great services, the public sector needs talented suppliers who understand how to work with it.
 And who are driven by a desire to make public services better.
-And who understand how to combine a modern technogical approach with agile principles of development and user-centricity.
+And who understand how to combine a modern technological approach with agile principles of development and user-centricity.
 That's what dxw is here to do.

 We build digital public services that are flexible, efficient, effective and useful.
 We want people's experience of those services to be straightforward, positive and seamless.
 We believe that in building those services using agile principles, we can help government to embed those same principles in other parts of their organisations.